iree-org/iree/build_tools/docker/README.md

 4. Commit the changes and send a PR for review.
 The CI will use the updated digest references to test the new images.

-5. Merge your PR after is approved and all CI tests pass. **Please remember to complete the step below**.
+5. Merge your PR after is approved and all CI tests pass.

-### Part 3.
-Updating the `:prod` tag

-Kokoro builds preload images tagged with `prod` on VM creation, so after changing the images used, you should also update the images tagged as `prod` in GCR.
-This also makes development significantly easier for others who need to modify the `docker` images.

-6. We use `build_tools/docker/prod_digests.txt` as a source of truth for which versions of the images on GCR should have the `:prod` tag.
-The following command will ensure that you are at upstream HEAD on the `main` branch before it updates the tags.

-    ```shell
-    python3 build_tools/docker/manage_prod.py
-    ```